-TBILISI/YEREVAN – Last summer I took a trip to the Caucasus to find out more about the contemporary art scene there and select works for our pioneering new selling exhibition, National Museum of Georgia were the collection of works by Niko Pirosmani, an artist I long ago learnt to appreciate in Moscow, and who I now saw with fresh eyes in his homeland.
+TBILISI/YEREVAN – Last summer I took a trip to the Caucasus to find out more about the contemporary art scene there and select works for our pioneering new selling exhibition, At The Crossroads.
+A highlight of my visit to the National Museum of Georgia were the collection of works by Niko Pirosmani, an artist I long ago learnt to appreciate in Moscow, and who I now saw with fresh eyes in his homeland.
 The art scene there is growing and a discussion with Mako Chogoshvili ex deputy Minister of Culture at the gallery told me there is an appetite for change and need for curatorship, something I noticed throughout the region.

 Travel from Tbilisi to Yerevan was by car.
 Leaving my hotel at 6am I felt unprepared for the trip ahead as my driver hurriedly showed me his credentials by flicking through his passport, which was jam packed with border crossing stamps.
 So as I set off alone on my five-hour $100 dollar road trip, I had more than slight doubts about how it would turn out.